Osteoarthritis treatment on your plate

 Include these items in your shopping cart:

-- tropical fruits like papaya, guava, and pineapple
+- tropical fruits such as papaya, guava, and pineapple

-- cruciferous vegetables like cauliflower, broccoli, and kale
+- cruciferous vegetables such as cauliflower, broccoli, and kale

 - bell peppers

-- cruciferous veggies like kale, Brussels sprouts, broccoli, collard greens, mustard greens, and chard
+- cruciferous vegetables such as Brussels sprouts, collard greens, mustard greens, and chard

 - sweet potatoes